-In last year’s Cyber Protection Week report, 79% of organizations reported that they rely on up to 10 different IT solutions to keep their businesses running productively and securely.
+Today's businesses are no stranger to tool sprawl.
+In a research survey conducted by Acronis, 79% of organizations reported that they rely on up to 10 different IT solutions to keep themselves running productively and securely.
 These include ransomware protection and remediation solutions, anti-malware solutions, automated patch management tools, vulnerability assessments, URL filtering solutions, continuous data protection solutions and more.

 At a glance, the IT professionals at these organizations have done their job, stocking their IT stacks with all of the recommended cybersecurity and data protection technologies businesses need today to protect their data, applications and systems from threats — accidental or malicious.
 Unfortunately, that may not always be the case.

 According to one of Acronis’ most recent research reports, malware — especially ransomware — remains a top threat to companies’ livelihoods.
 Despite widespread adoption of security solutions and businesses’ continued attempts at awareness training and patching, about one out of every 10 threats makes it to the endpoint.
 So why is cybercrime still an issue if IT professionals have invested in all the solutions they need?